martijnnieuwland/CNPythonLabs/README.md

 Here you can find the labs for our CodingNomads online Python Programming course.

 ---
+#  This is an edit for me just to practice using git ;-)

 ## Push me to your GitHub